evasif/HGOP/README.md

-# Week 1 - Assignment :cherry_blossom:
+# Week 2 - Assignment :cherry_blossom:

 ## 1. About project

 This project was created for the class **Hagnýt Gæðastjórnun og prófanir** (SC-T-542-HGOP).

-Project for week 2

 ### 3 Jenkins URL